Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices: New extension of the star-triangle relations

-The equations are constructed in the such way that their successively applying would take into account all the link-weights only once.
-Formally they contain "plaquette" weights as the products of the surrounding three link weights: say as $W_{a_1}^{c_1}(q,r,\rho_q) {\tilde{W}}_{a_1}^{a_2}(\rho_q,r) W_{a_2}^{c_2}(q,r,\rho_q )$ or $ W_{b_1}^{d_1}(p,r\rho_p) {\tilde{W}}_{b_1}^{b_2}(\rho_p,r) W_{b_2}^{d_2}(p,r,\rho_p)$.
-Such generalization of the STR one can refer either as "combined" (relations which combine together the link and the "plaquette" weights) or preferably "connected" ST relations, because of their form of two connected 2D STR.
-Meanwhile this form of the equations in some sense can be associated also with the semi-check (\ref{check}) variation of the cube equations \cite{KhFKS}, in the same way, as the 2D star-triangle equations are related to the face-type Yang-Baxter equations.
-In the Fig.4 we are presenting the fragments of the products of the transfer matrices and the "plaquette" weights figured in the "connected" STR.
-Note, that one can modify by different variations the "connected" STR, changing the dispositions of the links in the construction of the "plaquette".
-The generalisation to the case of higher dimension $\mathbb{D}=1+d$ also can be realised.
-If for the vertex case in the generalisation to the d-combined equations we must add only the additional auxiliary states, we shall add also the quantum states for having "connected" $d$ ST relations.
+These equations are constructed in such way, that their successive applications in the corresponding monodromy matrices' products, must take into account all the link weights only once.
+Formally they contain plaquette weights as products of the surrounding three link weights: say as $W_{a_1}^{c_1}(q,r,\rho_q) {\tilde{W}}_{a_1}^{a_2}(\rho_q,r) W_{a_2}^{c_2}(q,r,\rho_q )$ or $ W_{b_1}^{d_1}(p,r\rho_p) {\tilde{W}}_{b_1}^{b_2}(\rho_p,r) W_{b_2}^{d_2}(p,r,\rho_p)$.
+Such generalization of the star-triangle relations one can refer either as combined (relations which combine together the link and the {plaquette weights}) or preferably “connected” star-triangle relations, because of their form of two connected 2D star-triangle relations.
+Meanwhile this form of the equations in a sense can be associated also with the semi-check (\ref{check}) variation of the cube equations, in the same way, as 2D star-triangle equations are related to the face-type Yang-Baxter equations.
+In Fig. 4 we are presenting the fragments of the products of the transfer matrices and the {plaquette weights} figured in the {“connected”} star-triangle relations.
+Note, that one can modify by different variations the {“connected”} star-triangle relations, changing the dispositions of the links in the construction of the {plaquette}.
+The generalisation to the case of higher dimension $[d+1]$ also can be realised.
+In contrast to the the vertex case of the equations, when in the generalisation to combined equations at $d>2$ we add only additional auxiliary states, here we shall add also the quantum states for having {“connected”} $d$ star-triangle relations.